plumdot/plumdot.github.io/about.md

 I started web design and front-end development during my time in undergrad.
 I started programing in 2006 with ActionScript to get more interactivity in my websites.
 Lately, I like to work on Android apps along with front-end stuff.
-I continue to get hooked with programming a bit more every day.
+I continue to get hooked with programming and ux design every day.

 I graduated from the College for Creative Studies, an art and design school located in Detroit.<br>
 My concentration was animation and digital media.